rtwilley/azure-resume/frontend/README.md

-# Your frontend live here
+# Your frontend lives here
+## Azure Resume project

+- main.js has the counter code